SyedUmairCodes/modern-resturant-react/README.md

 ## Things that can be improvd:

-- The introductory video can be improved to be rendered faster by using Cloudinary.
+- The introductory video and background images can be improved to be rendered faster by using Cloudinary.

 ## Screenshots: